What we know about the condition of Baltimore's Francis Scott Key Bridge and how this sort of collapse could happen

 The four-lane Key Bridge is 1.6 miles long and was used by some 31,000 people a day, according CBS News Baltimore.
 Sumwalt said only two other tunnels cross the Patapsco River, so without the bridge, access will be limited.

 A construction crew was filling potholes on the bridge at the time of the accident.
-Two workers have been rescued from the water but six still remain unaccounted for, Maryland Department of Transportation Secretary Paul Wiedefeld said during a news conference.
+Two workers were rescued from the water but six remained unaccounted for Tuesday night, officials said.